Pailley History, Family Crest & Coats of Arms

 The surname Pailley was first found in Yorkshire where the name was first borne as a personal name by a powerful Dane mentioned in the Saxon Chronicle as Pallig A.D.
 1101.

-Important Dates for the Pailley family
+Early History of the Pailley family

 This web page shows only a small excerpt of our Pailley research.
 Another 113 words (8 lines of text) covering the years 1101, 1379, 1591, 1455 and 1487 are included under the topic Early Pailley History in all our PDF Extended History products and printed products wherever possible.